Kerang: Community

 The town has an Australian Rules football team competing in the Central Murray Football League.

 Kerang has a horse racing club, the Kerang Turf Club, which schedules two race meetings a year including the Kerang Cup meeting in March.

 Golfers play at the course of the Kerang Golf Club on Koondrook Road.

 Kerang also has a thriving skatepark community, with freestyle BMX and skateboarding enthusiasts regularly honing their skills at the park.

+Climate

+Kerang has a cold semi-arid climate (BSk) with hot, dry summers and cool, mostly cloudy winters.
+An exceptionally cold summer's day had occurred on 3 February 2005, where a maximum of 11.7 C was registered.